A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Spatiotemporal search method

-Various methods for detecting point-like sources against the photon and instrumental background exist and are based on the search of local concentrations of $\gamma$-rays.
-Besides the traditional maximum likelihood algorithm \citep[][]{Mattox}, other methods include the use of wavelet transform \citep[][]{Damiani1997, Ciprini2007}, the density-based clustering algorithm DBSCAN \citep[][]{Tramacere2013, Armstrong2015}, and the minimum spanning tree algorithm \citep[][]{Campana2018}.
+Various methods for detecting point-like sources against the photon and instrumental background exist and are based on the search of local concentrations of $\gamma$ rays.
+In addition to\LEt{***"besides" is too colloquial for a formal paper.
+It can also be ambiguous.
+Depending on context, it can mean "except for" or "in addition to", and so should be avoided.
+Please check throughout that I have chosen appropriately. } the traditional maximum likelihood algorithm \citep[][]{Mattox}, other methods include the use of wavelet transform \citep[][]{Damiani1997, Ciprini2007}, the density-based clustering algorithm DBSCAN \citep[][]{Tramacere2013, Armstrong2015}, and the minimum spanning tree algorithm \citep[][]{Campana2018}.
 Although these methods \hll{permit searches for} sources within each \hll{given} time interval, the \hll{problem of} how to associate a source \hll{detected} in a particular time interval with a transient remains \hll{unresolved}.
-To \hll{solve this problem}, one needs to take \hbb{temporal information} into account.
+To \hll{solve this problem}, it is necessary to take \hbb{temporal information} into account.
 The VSSTW method, which takes \hbb{both temporal information and spatial information} into account, is an efficient computational framework for searches for $\gamma$-ray transients.